 As part of the fellowship clinical experience, you take on a primary leadership role in providing care for patients with shoulder and elbow conditions at NYU Langone Ambulatory Care—23rd Street.
 You also have the opportunity to assist core faculty members in providing care in their private offices.

 Our fellows are exposed to a wide variety of surgical cases.
 The following represents the breadth and number of surgical cases fellows have participated in over the past few years.

 |Shoulder Instability Repair/Reconstruction||276||264||123|

 Submit all application materials for our fellowship directly through SF Match, except as noted.
 To complete the application process, you need the following documents:

 - a photograph of yourself emailed as an attachment to Karina Rustia, MBA, our fellowship coordinator, at firstname.lastname@example.org (optional but recommended for identification purposes)

 Candidates who are U.S. citizens or permanent residents must be able to obtain medical licensure in New York.
 International candidates must be eligible for employment and medical licensure in the United States before training.

 We offer one fellowship position per academic year.
-Our current fellow is Kevin Magone, MD.

 We are available to answer any questions you may have about our ASES-recognized shoulder and elbow fellowship.
 Please contact our graduate medical education coordinators in the Department of Orthopedic Surgery for additional information.